Marco? Justice!

 Okay, is that a passion of yours?

-In water aerobics, are you like tying floats to your feet and and stuff
+In water aerobics, are you like tying floats to your feet and stuff and doing and like building resistance training in the in the play pool?

 Sounds like you do your own version of everything, Pam.